troubleshooting printer connectivity problems

 Step 1: Checking Network Connection

-Verify that your printer is connected to the correct network and has a stable connection to prevent connectivity issues.
-Here are some steps to troubleshoot network connection problems:
+Ensuring that your printer is properly connected to the correct network is crucial.
+Follow these detailed steps to troubleshoot network connection problems:

 Step 2: Verifying Web Services Status